RichardBean/IEEE-Predict-Optimize-Challenge/README.md

 Phase 1 of the competition had serious time zone issues.

-The writers/organizers did not seem to realize that their scheduling problem was in Melbourne time (UTC+10 or UTC+11), the AEMO prices were in NEM time (UTC+10) while the ECMWF data was in UTC.
+The writers/organizers did not seem to realize that their scheduling problem was in Melbourne time (UTC+10 or UTC+11) and the AEMO prices were in NEM time (UTC+10), while the ECMWF data was in UTC.

-The result was that the scheduling was actually taking place in the middle of the night in Melbourne (8pm-4am typically in Oct 2020).
+The result was that the activity scheduling was taking place in the middle of the night in Melbourne instead of 9am-5pm Melbourne time, typically 8pm-4am in Oct 2020 (UTC+11).

 This made no sense to me.
 I was trying different things to improve the cost and nothing was working.
-The highest load was in the very first period (8pm) but all sorts of approaches weighting for this was not bringing the cost down at all.
+The highest load was in the very first period (8pm) but all sorts of approaches weighting for this were not bringing the leaderboard cost down at all.

 It was only on 1 Oct that I learned that the "Optim_eval" output was supposed to correspond exactly with the leaderboard result.
 Prior to this I thought this software was only a guide for competitors to evaluate their results and test validity.